jezamaster/JS-Input-Fields-Validator/README.md

 # IMPLEMENTATION:
 Just add the InputValidator.js file as the script source <script src='InputValidator.js'> and initialize the Validator class.
 When initializing the class, you pass all the configurations which you require as an object parameter.
 All the input elements to be validated must have data-inputvalidator attribute with specific options as the attribute value.

-You can user whatever number of your message or callback variable.
+You can use whatever number of your message or callback variable.
 Just NOTE that message0 is reserved for the message displaying on empty (not filled out) input, so start numbering your messages with message1, message2 or whatever number except for 0.
 Each parameter is separated by '&' sign and must be set in one of the following ways:

 # FORMAT OF data-inputvalidator: